Research Fellow - University of Southampton

 Research interests

-The fields of Planetary Science and Astrobiology are relatively new in space science, and have been rapidly growing since the first exoplanet was discovered in 1992.
+The fields of Planetary Science and Astrobiology are relatively new in the wider umbrella of space sciences, and have been rapidly growing since the first exoplanet was discovered in 1992.
 Humanity’s interests beyond Earth include not only fundamental questions about the fabric of the Universe, the formation of galaxies, or the evolution of black holes, but also older questions that largely motivate the push of governments, space agencies, and private companies towards space exploration.
 Until very recently, answering the immemorial question “Are we alone in the Universe?” has always been a matter of theoretical work and abstract considerations.
 However now, for the first time in History, we are beginning to develop the technological tools that will allow us to finally put these hypotheses and abstractions to the test.
 The field of Astrobiology has begun with Astronomy, but evolved to include increasingly more fields in Climate Science, Chemistry, Geology, Biology and many others.

 I specialize in the radiative, convective, and dynamical processes that drive the evolution of planetary climates through time, including long-term climate feedbacks that control habitability loss and gain.
 Ultimately, I seek to understand the main factors that can cause planets to enter and exit temperate, habitable states, not only for our general understanding of exoplanets and the theoretical evolutionary paths they can take, but also for our understanding of the long-term climate trajectory of the Earth.
 I outline below a few key areas of my research.